 - 1. Students must not have more than one suspension for the entire year.
 If the one suspension was within 30 school days of the trip (or more if determined necessary by the principal), the student is automatically ineligible to participate in the trip. - 2.
-Students must have no more than 2 citations.
+Students must have no more than 2 citations (a citation can be negated for graduation purposes by attendance at a full day of Saturday school attendance).
 Bus citations and citations from the cafeteria count in this total. - 3.
-Students who owe the school for lost or damaged property will not be eligible. - 4.
-Students must not have been placed on independent study for disciplinary action, safety concerns, or other reasons which may cause a significant distraction or disruption to the event. - Students must not have missed more than ten (10) days of school, excused or unexcused, including suspensions (3 tardies equals one unexcused absence, and tardy or early departures greater than 30 minutes equals an absence).
+Students who owe the school for lost or damaged property will not be eligible.

+- 4. Students must not have been placed on independent study for disciplinary action, safety concerns, or other reasons which may cause a significant distraction or disruption to the event. - Students must not have missed more than ten (10) days of school, excused or unexcused, including suspensions (3 tardies equals one unexcused absence, and tardy or early departures greater than 30 minutes equals an absence).
+Saturday School attendance can be used to make up time of tardies or an absence.
 A parent or guardian may appeal the exclusion in extreme cases to the Superintendent in writing. - 6.
 Students must maintain a cumulative GPA of 2.0 or better for all three trimesters. - 7.
 Students must have a cumulative (average of all 3 trimesters) passing grade in all core subjects (ELA, Math, Science, Social Science). - 8.
 Students must complete three (3) hours of approved community service (8th grade staff to preapprove all community service activities).